What you can do on LiveWires

 With a press of a button, this dual dice will give you a roll!
 LEDs light to show your number.
 Approximately £10-£15 [electrical 6, mechanical 1]

-New for 2017!
 Build a robot that will find its way out of a maze using sensors and its microprocessor.
 Approximately £25-£30 [Electrical 5, mechanical 7]

 Display your own scrolling message!
-Using the on board buttons you can program this device to display a scrolling text string on its LCD screen.
+Using the on board buttons you can program this device to display scrolling text on its LCD screen.
 This project uses a readymade circuit board making it ideal if you're new to electronics.
 Approximately £15-£20 [electrical 3, no mechanical work]

 Build your own arcade machine!
 Using the built in buttons you can play the classic Pong computer game on your TV.
 This project uses a readymade circuit board making it ideal if you're new to electronics.
 Approximately £15-£20 [electrical 3, no mechanical work]